arl/statsviz/README.md

 When you points your browser to statsviz user interface page, it connects to statsviz second HTTP handler.
-This second handler then upgrades the connection to the websocket protocol and starts a goroutine that periodically calls [runtime.ReadMemStats](https://golang.org/pkg/runtime/#ReadMemStats), sending the result to user interface, which inturn, updates the plots.
+This second handler then upgrades the connection to the websocket protocol and starts a goroutine that periodically calls [runtime.ReadMemStats](https://golang.org/pkg/runtime/#ReadMemStats), sending the result to the user interface, which inturn, updates the plots.

 Stats are stored in-browser inside a circular buffer which keep tracks of a predefined number of datapoints, 60, so one minute-worth of data, by default.
 You can change the frequency